boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 ~~~
 {: #ex9105 title="Example with Shared Secret"}

+# TACACS+TLS Examples

+This section provides example to illustrate the configuration of TACACS+TLS clients.

+These examples follow the convention used in {{Section 1.5 of !RFC9645}} for binary data that has been base64 encoded.

-# Example TACACS+ Authentication Configuration with Central Keystore
+## Example TACACS+ Authentication Configuration with Central Keystore

-{{exce}} shows a configuration example with  use of central-keystore-references for the client identity and central-truststore-references for server authentication from a keystore.
+{{exce}} shows a configuration example with  use of 'central-keystore-reference' for the client identity and 'central-truststore-reference' for server authentication from a keystore.

 ~~~ json
 {::include-fold ./json-example/tls-ex-central.json}
 ~~~
 {: #exce title="Example with TACACS+TLS with Central Store"}

-# Example TACACS+ Authentication Configuration with Explicit Certificate Definitions
+## Example TACACS+ Authentication Configuration with Explicit Certificate Definitions

-{{exin}} shows a configuration example with inline-definitions for the client identity and server authentication.
+{{exin}} shows a configuration example with 'inline-definition' for the client identity and server authentication.

 ~~~ json
 {::include-fold ./json-example/tls-ex-inline.json}
 ~~~
 {: #exin title="Example with TACACS+TLS with Inline Certificate Definitions"}

-# Example TACACS+ Authentication Configuration with Certificate References
+## Example TACACS+ Authentication Configuration with Certificate References

 {{ex-ref}} shows a configuration example with credential references for multiple service instances: four server instances are configured with all using the same credentials.
 These instances form a redundancy group for both IPv4 and IPv6.